Military service and conscription for autistic people: Israel

-In Israel, autistic individuals are generally exempt from military service.
-However, since 2008, Israeli military authorities have permitted them to enlist, but only if they volunteer for service.
+In Israel until 2017, individuals with a diagnosis of autism and a disability rating of at least a 100 % have been exempt from military service 2017.
+Individuals with autism who did not meet that rating were generally drafted and given profile 45 or 64.
 In July 2021, after the Titkadmu (Move Forwards) program was launched, approximately 200 individuals with high-functioning autism volunteered for military service.

 Additionally, a program called Ro'im Rachok allows individuals to apply as military volunteers.
+As part of the program, Unit 9900 of the Military Intelligence Directorate has a subunit consisting of autistic servicemen for imagery and geospatial intelligence duties.

 Countries with conscription for men only

 Finland

 Prior to the 2010s, Finnish military authorities typically exempted men with a confirmed autism diagnosis from conscription.
-At that time, only men who were autistic but whose condition was not identified during the conscription process were included in the draft.
 However, this policy began to change in the 2010s, when even men with a confirmed diagnosis started to be included as conscription candidates.
 According to a 2019 report from Finland's Defence Forces' news magazine, autistic individuals are no longer exempt from conscription and are now drafted into the Finnish military.

 Finland's Defence Forces' news magazine claimed that conscripted individuals with autism spectrum disorders had a positive view of their service, arguing that the conscription of autistic people has positive effects.

 Ukraine

 In Ukraine, individuals with a mild and moderate severity of autism spectrum disorder are eligible for conscription, but are assigned to non-combat roles rather than being sent to the front line.

-Parents often feel despair when their sons with a moderate autism spectrum disorder are deemed fit for military service and subsequently conscripted.
+Parents often feel despair when their sons with moderate autism spectrum disorder are deemed fit for military service and subsequently conscripted.
 Although parents of autistic sons are aware that everyday demands can lead to a "terrible collapse with unpredictable consequences" for even those with mild autism, they cannot get them exempted from the draft.